Back to the blog

 The Idea:

-The Falkbeer Countergambit (2…d5) is a sound way to fight the King’s Gambit, but there’s a trap hidden in the main line.
+The Falkbeer Countergambit (2…d5) is an acceptable approach to taking the fight to the King’s Gambit, but there’s a trap tucked into its main line.

 8.Bd2!
 Nxd2